Megaroc

 Megaroc was a British crewed suborbital derivative of the V-2.
 It was proposed by the British Interplanetary Society (BIS).

 It was designed during 1946 using information obtained under Operation Backfire that proved several advanced features in terms of guidance and propulsion now existed.
 R. A. Smith produced the proposal, under which the V-2 would have been extensively redesigned to convey a man-carrying capsule to an altitude of up to roughly 300 km above the Earth, although at a velocity insufficient to enter orbit.
 Megaroc was to have a greater fuel capacity and redesigned stabilisation system as to better suit its purpose, and would have been largely under the control of its occupant during the ascent portion of the flight, although provision for remote radio control from the ground was also to be present.
-Furthermore, both the rocket and capsule would to have been reusable.
+Furthermore, both the rocket and capsule would have been reusable.
 It was speculated that, in addition to scientific work, Megaroc would have been a viable intelligence asset during the Cold War.

 The Ministry of Supply received the proposal on 23 December 1946.
 An anticipated timetable for Megaroc foresaw a five-year development period, which included a series of practical tests and mockups, prior to the first all-up flight of Megaroc taking place as early as 1951.
 However, during 1947, the ministry declined to proceed further with Megaroc.
 At the time, the economic circumstances of the United Kingdom limited funding, and the British government chose to concentrate on building up its nuclear capabilities as well as several other more conventional research programmes, often with a clearer and more immediate military application.